ChadHorn/Hippo/README.md

 - - Note: If you want to clear the tables and fresh install the schema, run the following command: bash > `php artisan migrate:fresh`

 Note: Due to various nuances between the flavors of Linux, slight modifications to the above steps may be required.
-These steps are based upon a Mac LEMP environment, in addition to a Debian LEMP environment.
+These steps are based upon a Mac LEMP environment, in addition to a Ubuntu LEMP environment.

 #### How to Use
 - Upon completion of the above steps, visit the URL that you created created during the Apache setup and click on "Register" at the top of the page.
 This will allow you to register a Veterinarian account.